 Juliana Rodrigues, MS, Traveling Faculty

-Juliana holds a bachelor’s in public relations from Faculdade Casper Líbero in São Paulo and an MS in management, specializing in organizational communications, from the University of São Paulo (USP).
-She has more than 15 years’ professional experience in multinational and national companies in healthcare, finance, technology, and industry sectors, including ten years as an educator and five years as a consultant on social impact projects.
-She is currently faculty in the Laboratory of Sustainability at USP, where she is also a researcher in the Center for Social Entrepreneurship and Administration in the Third Sector.
-She has taken part in research projects coordinated by the Social Enterprise Knowledge Network, a network of collaboration among ten prestigious business schools in Iberoamerica, and been invited lecturer at various institutions.
+Juliana holds a bachelor’s in public relations from Faculdade Casper Líbero in São Paulo and an MS in management, specializing in hybrid organization and social entrepreneurship, from the University of São Paulo (USP).
+After 15 years working with multinational and national companies in healthcare, finance, technology, and industry sectors, she has been working for five years as a consultant on social impact projects.
+She has also been an undergraduate and graduate educator for ten years.
+Juliana has co-coordinated an action-research project to map the challenges of social organizations focused on education in all regions of Brazil and helped develop social impact assessment tools for inclusive business.
+She is currently faculty and senior researcher at USP.
+She has participated in the Social Enterprise Knowledge Network, a collaboration of ten prestigious business schools in Iberoamerica, and has been an invited lecturer at various institutions.
 She has been with IHP since 2016.

 Olivia DiNucci, Trustees’ Fellow